Orthogonal and Linear Regressions and Pencils of Confocal Quadrics: Hyperplanes containing a given point which best fit the data in . Restricted PCA

 The family of confocal quadrics \eqref{kdimkonfokal} which we associated with the given system of points, provides the solution to the above problem in the following way.
 Assume that the principal axes at the point $C$ are chosen as the coordinate axes.
 Let the hyperplane $\pi$ containing the point $P$ be given, with $\mathbf{n}=(n_1,n_2,...,n_k)$, as the unit normal vector to the hyperplane.
-Using the Hygens-Steiner's theorem, the moment of inertia for the hyperplane $\pi$ is

-where $J_{\pi_C}$ is the moment of inertia for the hyperplane $\pi_C$, where $\pi_C$ contains the center of masses $C$ and is parallel to the hyperplane $\pi$.
+Using the Huygens-Steiner theorem, the moment of inertia for the hyperplane $\pi$ is $ J_{\pi}=J_{\pi_C}+md^2, $ where $J_{\pi_C}$ is the moment of inertia for the hyperplane $\pi_C$, where $\pi_C$ contains the center of masses $C$ and is parallel to the hyperplane $\pi$.
 Let $d$ be the distance from $C$ to $\pi$.
-The square of the distance is given by formula
+The square of the distance is given by formula $d^2=(x_{01}n_1+...+x_{0k}n_k)^2.$ One has $ J_{\pi}=J_1n_1^2+...+J_kn_k^2+md^2=J_1n_1^2+...+J_kn_k^2+m(x_{01}n_1+...+x_{0k}n_k)^2. $ The direction of the principal axes at the point $P$ can be obtained as the stationary points of the function $J_{\pi}(n_1,...,n_k)$.
+Since $n_1^2+...+n_k^2=1$, the stationary points can be obtained using the Lagrange multipliers.
+As usual, consider the function